-I was on the train recently and overheard the man next to me on his cell phone, saying, “I hate my job!”
+I was on the train once and overheard the man next to me on his cell phone, saying, “I hate my job!”

 If you are suffering from career burnout, you wake up to the sound of your alarm clock with an awful feeling in the pit of your stomach because you have to go to work today.
 Or you feel the “Sunday night blues” – as the sun sets on Sunday, you begin to feel blue, because in the morning the work week starts again and there is no holiday on Friday.

 In the long term, ignoring your feelings of career burnout can be very detrimental to your physical, emotional and mental health, your relationships and your career.
 When you’re facing career burnout, you have two choices: you can either recommit to your job or make a change.

 Rather than feeling miserable at work every day and then going home and sharing your unhappiness about your job with your family, try to rediscover or create an aspect of your work that excites you.

 Remember why you got into the field in the first place and what you used to enjoy about it.
 Or be creative and figure out what else you could do in your job to make it more interesting for you and to provide more value to your employer.
 For example, if you’re an IT project manager who enjoys public speaking, could you offer to represent your company at industry conferences?
 If you’re an interior designer who enjoys sharing your experiences, could you mentor newer designers at your firm?

 In order to pursue a new or newly rediscovered portion of your job, you may need to develop or hone your skill set.
 And you will have to be persistent and savvy in how you market this to your manager so it’s a win-win-win: for you, your manager and the company.
 Exploring these others facets of your work will make it more enjoyable and allow you to recommit to your job.